ucsb-cs148-s21/1pm-t2-food-bank/team/contributions/contrib_Liuhao.md

    - introduced the responsive web design (i.e. mobile version, toast notification)
    - beautified the UI of our inventory table and buttons
    - designed the UI/UX of navbar
+   - solved issues related to css files (i.e. css files for one input features accidentally applied to all input features)
 5. integrated component testing using JEST/React Testing Library and unit testing using JUnit to our project
 6. co-led the design document and user manual of our project
 7. contributed to procedual paperwork including deployment, readme, retrospectives, etc.